fabohax/badbot/README.md

 ## Strato

 Strato is an algorithmic trading strategy that runs on bitbot.
-Backtested on Binance exchange with average gaining results of 33% per month.

 ## Support